mdupli/wtrack/README.md

 - A true dt gap (`edgeGapFails`) — the derived speed there is a gap-spanning average, not a real instantaneous reading.
-- A derived/device speed disagreement (the same check `computeRuns` uses to break runs on this basis — if the two don't trust each other, neither does this).
+- A derived/device speed disagreement (`runDeviceDisagreeThresh`, default `5 m/s`) — its own, gradient-only threshold now; no longer tied to run detection at all (§4 dropped this criterion there once the vertex-level checks already covered the same real problems without needing device speed to be present).
 - A `crash_recovery` zone specifically — real motion, but not ordinary sailing speed.
 - Anything outside any run or transition entirely (unclassified) —